Keirua/aoc2021/notes-2022.md

  - branch and bound: https://en.wikipedia.org/wiki/Branch_and_bound
  - simulated annealing: http://katrinaeg.com/simulated-annealing.html

-## Stuff I learnt
+## Stuff I learnt/used

  - frozenset = set + immutable + hashable.
-So it can be used as a key
+So it can be used as a key in hashes.
  - `set` can be implemented with bit operations
  - dijkstra, bfs/dfs, floodfill
  - stdlib: